An arbitrary-order predefined-time exact differentiator for signals with exponential growth bound: Numerical examples and comparisons

 \subsection{Comparison with autonomous first-order differentiator}

-As mentioned in the introduction, predefined-time autonomous exact differentiators for signals whose $n-$th derivative is Lipschitz have only been proposed in the literature for the case where $n=1$ in~\citep{Cruz-Zavala2011,Seeber2020ExactBound}.
-In the next example we compare against the algorithm in~\citep{Seeber2020ExactBound}.
+As mentioned in the introduction, predefined-time autonomous exact differentiators for signals whose $n-$th derivative is Lipschitz have only been proposed in the literature for the case where $n=1$ by~\cite{Cruz-Zavala2011,Seeber2021robust}.
+In the next example we compare it against the algorithm by~\cite{Seeber2021robust}, using the parameters proposed in \cite{Seeber2020ExactBound}.

 \begin{example} Let $y(t)=0.75cos(t)+0.0025sin(10t)+t$ with $L(t)=L=1$.
 For comparison, consider the algorithm in~\citep{Seeber2020ExactBound}, i.e., algorithm~\eqref{Eq:Diff} with $h_i(w,t;T_c)=k_i\nu_i(w;T_c)$, $i=1,2$, where